-- Anyone who has concerns about, or has received an allegation about, the behaviour of a staff member needs to report the concerns immediately to the Headmistress.
+Anyone who has concerns including low level concerns about, or has received an allegation about, the behaviour of a staff member needs to report the concerns immediately to the Headmistress.
 If the Headmistress is absent refer to the Deputy Head.
 In the absence of the Headmistress an immediate report can be made to the Deputy Head (who is also DSL).
-If the Headmistress is the subject of the allegation, concerns must be reported to the Chairman of Governors, without informing the Head (contact information for the Chairman of Governors can be obtained from the Bursar).
+If the Headmistress is the subject of the allegation, concerns must be reported to the Chairman of Governors, without informing the Headmistress (contact information for the Chairman of Governors can be obtained from the Bursar).
 If both the Headmistress and the Chairman of Governors are unavailable, please contact the Safeguarding Governor.
-The DSL or governor must report the allegation to the East Sussex Children's Services via the SPOA. - The Headmistress will act under the instruction of the LADO and ensure that his/her recommendations and requirements regarding the handling of the case are implemented. - The Chairman of Governors will undertake the same role, if the allegation is made against the Headmistress. - 10.6 The School also has a duty of care to its employees and will provide appropriate support for anyone facing an allegation.
+The DSL or governor must report the allegation to the East Sussex Children's Services via the SPOA.

+- A low level concern may be dealt with in the first instance by the DSL, who would always keep the Headmistress informed. - The Headmistress will act under the instruction of the LADO and ensure that his/her recommendations and requirements regarding the handling of the case are implemented. - The Chairman of Governors will undertake the same role, if the allegation is made against the Headmistress. - 10.6 The School also has a duty of care to its employees and will provide appropriate support for anyone facing an allegation.
 A person will not be automatically suspended in the case of an allegation.
 This would only happen in extremely serious cases or where there is cause to suspect a child or other children at the School are at risk of harm.
-Where possible, alternative arrangements would be considered in line with the guidance in Keeping Children Safe in Education (September 2020).
+Where possible, alternative arrangements would be considered in line with the guidance in Keeping Children Safe in Education (September 2021).
 If an employee is suspended they will be provided with a named contact at the School.
 The School is mindful of the need for any allegation to be dealt with quickly in a way which provides protection for the child but also to support the person who is the subject of the allegation. - 10.7 If a member of boarding staff is suspended during the investigation of an allegation against them, then alternative accommodation off site will be provided for them during the period of the suspension. - 10.8 The allegation will be investigated according to procedure, even if the accused staff member resigns or ceases to provide their services.
 The School will not use 'compromise/settlement agreements', (e.g. where the staff member agrees to resign provided that disciplinary action is not taken and that a future reference is agreed).
 The School will always follow the procedures for investigation and reporting detailed in Annex C.